PeixinLu/FocusLite/README.md

 - Window shows but cannot type: click inside the window once, or relaunch the app after granting permissions (future milestones).
 If it persists, file an issue with macOS version and logs.
 - Hotkey registration fails: use the menu bar icon to toggle the window.
-- Translation shows only Mock: enable at least one service in Translate Settings and provide API keys.
 - System translation fails with missing language packs: install the required language packs in macOS system settings or disable System in Translate Settings.